fcanvas/docs/src/guide/styling/Fill.md

 To fill a shape with `fcanvas`, we can set the fill property when we instantiate a shape, or we can use the `fill` attrs.

-Konva supports colors, patterns, linear gradients, and radial gradients.
+`fCanvas` supports colors, patterns, linear gradients, and radial gradients.

 Instructions: Mouseover each pentagon to change its fill.
 You can also drag and drop the shapes.